octaviobffernandes/jsondiff/README.md

 4. Before performing the diff, you can override any of the two json values by sending new POST requests

-5. To compare both objects, do a GET request like example below:
+5. To compare both objects, do a GET request like:
 `{
 	GET /api/v1/diff/ HTTP/1.1
 	Host: localhost:52801
 	Cache-Control: no-cache
 }`
-Response will be like example below:
+Response will be like:
 `{
     "areEqual": false,
     "differences": [